-Japanese Chef Knife - SUISIN - Stainless Steel Honyaki Series - Mirrored Finish - Size: 24cm
+Japanese Chef Knife - SUISIN - Stainless Steel Honyaki Series - Migaki Finish - Size: 21/24cm

 "Suisin” is a Japanese kitchen knife brand in Sakai City, Osaka, whose philosophy is to make kitchen knives in a sincere and one-on-one manner with the user.